alexcarriero/class_imbalance_project/simulation_code/send_to_hpc/README.txt

       NOTE: iterations are numbered from 1-2000 and each iteration corresponds to a specific seed.

-      To conduct the full simulation it is insufficient to run iterations 1-1000 two times, as this will repeat the same 1000 iterations.
+      To conduct the 2000 iterations for a given scenario it is insufficient to run iterations 1-1000 two times, as this will repeat the same 1000 iterations.

       All 2000 iterations must be covered for a given scenario i.e., by selecting START = 1 and STOP  = 2000